ssire/axel-forms/README.md

 If you are just interested in using and deploying AXEL-FORMS, all you need to do is to build the library (see below) and to copy the `dist/axel-forms.js` file to your Web server.
 You must also have deployed AXEL onto your server.

+The rule of thumb is that if you checkout the *master* branch it will contain a built of the `dist/axel-forms.js` library file lined up with the code.
+Be aware that if you checkout the *devel* branch, you will need to rebuild the `dist/axel-forms.js` file following the instructions of the next section.

 How to build the library ?
 --------------------------